hrithikbudhiraja/Real-Time-Data-Streaming-Project/README.md

 This project has been created to implement real-time data analysis for customer data in Snowflake, handling incremental data loads through Change Data Capture and Slowly Changing Dimensions.

 ## Why ?
 Real time data analysis has an abundance of practical usecases.
 It is essential essential for businesses needing to make swift, informed decisions in dynamic environments.
 It enables immediate access to current information, allowing for rapid responses to market shifts and operational issues. customer experiences through personalized interactions and proactive problem-solving.
+This project aims to implement a real time data ETL pipeline for customer data analysis

 ## How does it work ?